 - Manages cross-functional teams (marketing, IT, business development, etc.)

 - Doesn’t have 100+ other things to do

 When you’re working on smaller releases, you’ll have the time to analyze data — what’s working/not working.
 You also have the flexibility to take action.
 Be freakishly reliant on the data.
 Use it to inform decisions and guide the next iteration.

 5).
 Rethink budgeting

 Budget to cost — not to scope.
 Rather than asking, “How much will this cost?” instead say, “I have this much money.
 How much can I get done?”
 This will aid in prioritization and focus on the highest impact investments.

-Let’s talk.
 We’d love to help you walk away from the big-launch mindset and begin enjoying the benefits of endurance marketing.
-In the meantime, watch Breaking the Bimodal Cycle for a deeper dive into the concept.
+You can also watch Breaking the Bimodal Cycle for a deeper dive into the concept.

 Kalev Peekna is the Chief Strategist at One North, leading the Digital Strategy team.
 He brings a cross-platform, user-focused approach to innovations in brand development, design, data analysis and technology, and helps clients apply those innovations to their strategic aims.

 If I were a vegetable: I would be broccoli.
 Because I have always wanted someone to call me “cruciferous.”